To Choose The Right Carpet for You

 me bring you up to speed and teach you the Carpet buying secrets I've learned

-over the years that will help you save time & money on your next Carpet
+over the past 30 years that will help you save time & money on your next Carpet

 purchase.
-Don't blindly trust what you read elsewhere on the internet.
+First, don't blindly trust anything you read on the internet

-Most of the Carpet information I find online is either wrong, incomplete or misleading.
+because most of the Carpet Information I find posted online is either wrong, incomplete or misleading.
+Websites

 a Carpet is made plays a huge part in how long it can last and determines its

 level of durability.
 Every carpet made has it's own unique set of manufacturing